KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-creating-variables.md

 float targetSize = 100;
 ```

 This section of the code creates 3 variables: `targetX` holds the horizontal position of the center of the target, `targetY` holds the vertical position of the center of the target, and `targetSize` holds the diameter of the target.
+Note that unlike the `width` and `height` variables, the names of these variable are completely up to us.
+We could have named them anything we wanted.

 ```java
 fill(255, 0, 0);